-Before proceeding, it will be helpful to standardize some notation and terminology that will be used throughout our discussion: \begin{enumerate} \item We will denote by $T$ the \emph{bandlimit}; that is, the maximum frequency index (or degree of the Fourier coefficients) available to the algorithm. \item We will denote by $\kappa$ the \emph{noise level per Fourier coefficient}; that is, the true Fourier coefficient $\wh{f}(\ell)$ and its noisy estimate $\wt{f}(\ell)$ satisfy

-\item If the signal $f$ is supported on a finite set of points, then we will write $k$ for its \emph{sparsity}.
-When these support points $\{t_i\}_{i \in [k]}$ are separated, we let
+Before proceeding, it will be helpful to standardize some notation and terminology that will be used throughout our discussion: \begin{flushleft}\begin{enumerate} \item We will denote by $T$ the \emph{bandlimit}; that is, the maximum frequency index (or degree of the Fourier coefficients) available to the algorithm. \item We will denote by $\kappa$ the \emph{noise level per Fourier coefficient}; that is, for all $\ell$ the true Fourier coefficient $\wh{D}(\ell)$ and its noisy estimate $\wt{D}(\ell)$ satisfy \Cref{eq:hehe1}. \item If $D$ is supported on a finite set of points, then we will write $k$ for its \emph{sparsity} and use